RadArcadeKid/matchrotate-bl-addon/README.md

 - **A:**  First, double check you're in Object Mode.
 This addon *only* works in object mode.
 If you are still not seeing it, try searching using `F3`.
 Make sure you have the addon installed correctly

 **Q: My objects aren't rotating correctly in my scene!**
 - **A:** Check that your objects' orientation and rotation is/are set how you want when editing.
 If an object's mesh is sideways/rotated odd in Edit Mode, but it's rotation is set to `(0,0,0)` in Object Mode, it will be rotated with respect to the Object Mode's rotation.
-To fix this, in Edit Mode, select all and rotate your mesh how you want.
+To fix this: in Edit Mode, select all and rotate your mesh how you want.

   - Also, double check that the `Random Variance` is set to 0.
-By default, it's set to 0, but if changed, it will stay that way.
+By default it's set to 0, but if changed it will stay that way.
 Also make sure that all of the `Match Axis X`, `Y`, and `Z` are checked.

 **Q: I used an array modifier to make several objects, now I can't rotate them with this addon!**
 - **A:** Array modifiers bind copies of objects to the objects themselves, and are as such treated as a single object in Object mode.
-Because this addon is designed to rotate multiple objects, it doesn't work correctly.
+Because of this, this addon is not compatible with array modifiers, as it is designed to rotate multiple objects.
 However, [there are ways of separating array objects](https://blender.stackexchange.com/questions/109/how-can-i-use-an-array-modifier-to-create-individually-manipulatable-objects)

 **Q: Will Match Rotate ever be in the Community Releases?**
 - **A:** Probably not.
 I still need a lot of feedback and testing, and honestly this addon isn't something that's super necessary.
 I'm a very busy college student so I don't have loads of free time to actively keep it up to date with each new Blender versions, though.
 I'm hoping to work on it and test it as often as I can though, and refine it more in the future.